.

 In August 2014, the Indian Community in Liberia also donated assorted anti-Ebola related material worth more than US$ 200,000 to the National Task Force on Ebola.
 The donation was received by President Sirleaf personally.

 GOI has also contributed US$ 2 million as grant for construction of the 14th Military Hospital in Liberia in August 2019.
-The Hospital was inaugurated by the Liberian President on the September 1, 2021.
+The Hospital was inaugurated by the then Liberian President, Dr. George Manneh Weah on September 1, 2021.
 He also thanked Government of India for its contribution while inaugurating the Hospital.

 GOI also supplied 45 passenger buses and 5 fire-trucks to Liberia in December, 2019 on grant basis.